-Furthermore, a lawyer representing a client in a matter funded by a litigation funder has an obligation to understand how the funding agreement impacts the litigation.
+Furthermore, a lawyer representing a client in a matter funded by a litigation funder has an obligation to understand how the funding agreement impacts the litigation and advise the client.
 If the client asks the lawyer to advise on or negotiate a litigation funding contract, the lawyer must either have the expertise to do so, obtain such experience, or decline to provide the requested advice regarding litigation funding.
 See rule 1.1(c).
-But regardless of whether the attorney is advising a client on the funding contract, the lawyer must understand how the terms of the funding agreement impact decisions in the litigation.
+But regardless of whether the attorney is advising her client on the funding contract, she must understand how the terms of the funding agreement impact decisions in the litigation.

-C. Candid Advice and Independent Professional Judgment
+Independent Professional Judgment